dbuchwald/6502/Schematics/README.md

 ### 65C02 Computer Bill Of Materials

-The following components are required for building 65C02 Computer
+The following components are required for DB65C02 Computer

 | Reference | Type                   | Value         | Description                            |
 | --------- | ---------------------- | ------------- | -------------------------------------- |